mgalland/docker-for-teaching/README.md

 5. Finally enter `rstudio` as the user name and your select password.

 __Explanations:__
 The `--rm` removes the container when it has been run.
 No need to store it into your computer after use.
 The base image is built on a RStudio server that will ask you for two things: a user name that is always __rstudio__ and __a password__ which is one you have to create.
 You will be asked for a user name and a password.

-# Usage in the cloud
+# Cloud usage

 ## SURFsara